amerkay/wp-give-api-enhanced/README.md

 # GiveWP Enhanced API

-A WordPress plugin that extends GiveWP with 5 enhanced REST API endpoints providing complete donation, donor, subscription, campaign, and form data including all custom fields and Gift Aid information.
+A WordPress plugin that extends GiveWP with 5x enhanced REST API endpoints providing complete donation, donor, subscription, campaign, and form data including all custom fields and Gift Aid information.

 **Problem this fixes**: The built-in API is too basic to build a proper n8n or Zapier integration.
-There is currently (Nov 2025) no way to load Gift Aid data or Custom Field (meta data) for donations or donors.
+There is currently (as of Nov 2025) no way to load Gift Aid data or Custom Field (meta data) for donations or donors.
 That's why I built this plugin.

 ## Features